ethanresnick/json-api/README.md

 This library creates a [JSON API](http://jsonapi.org/)-compliant REST API from your [Express](http://expressjs.com/) app.
 And it generates API documentation automatically.
 Currently, it works with [Mongoose](http://mongoosejs.com/) models, but it can be extended to support other databases.

+Note: This branch supports the "rc1" version of JSON API, which is out of date with the current specification.
+Work to bring this library into line with the current specification is ocurring in the rc2 branch.

 # Installation
 ```$ npm install json-api```